Convocation postgraduate award criteria

-To be eligible for this award the student must have demonstrated significant academic achievement during the period in which he/she was registered on an Ulster University course.
+To be eligible for these awards (*normally one Doctoral and one Non-Doctoral) the student must have demonstrated significant academic achievement during the period in which he/she was registered on an Ulster University course.

 At the time of nomination the student must have been registered at the Ulster University on a Postgraduate Certificate/Diploma, Masters or PhD programme within the last academic year.